Decor Ideas

 Quick Answer

-The point is not to become superstitious about every object.
-The point is to notice which things quietly make the room feel more drained, more crowded, or more emotionally stuck every time you see them.
+The point is not to become nervous about every vase, plant, mirror, or keepsake.
+The point is to notice which objects keep making the room feel drained every time you walk past them.

-If the item keeps making the room feel heavier, it is probably not helping no matter how meaningful it once seemed.
+If an object keeps making the room feel heavier, it is probably not helping no matter how meaningful it once seemed.

 1